-The AGM in 2022 was conducted via electronic means on 27th April 2022 pursuant to temporary laws on alternative arrangements for holding general meetings in Singapore during the COVID-19 pandemic.
+The AGM in 2023 was conducted in a physical meeting format in Singapore on 28th April 2023 pursuant to temporary laws on alternative arrangements for holding general meetings during the COVID-19 pandemic.
 JC&C complied with all regulatory requirements for the holding of such meetings.

-Notice of the virtual AGM containing the detailed agenda and explanatory notes, as well as the Annual Report 2021 (containing the audited financial statements), letter to shareholders and proxy form, were all sent to shareholders solely by electronic means through publication on the websites of JC&C and SGX.
-These documents were published on 29th March 2022, at least 28 days before the AGM date and within 90 days of JC&C's financial year-end of 31st December 2021.
+Notice of the AGM containing the detailed agenda and explanatory notes, as well as the Annual Report

+2022 (containing the audited financial statements), letter to shareholders and proxy form, were sent to shareholders solely by electronic means through publication on the websites of JC&C and SGX.
+These documents were published on 30th March 2023, at least 28 days before the AGM date and within 90 days of JC&C's financial year end of 31st December 2022.
+Shareholders were also invited to submit their questions for the AGM in advance.